What is ADHD? A straightforward guide to what we know, and what we don’t know

 Other mental disorders associated with ADHD include the following:

 Some of these comorbid conditions may share underlying mechanisms, based in cortical wiring, motor/coordination difficulties, or emotional dysregulation.
 Other mental health issues, like low self-esteem, may be secondary conditions brought on by the ADHD experience.
-In any event, comorbidities can make it harder to diagnose ADHD accurately, and can complicate treatment.
+In any event, can make it harder to diagnose ADHD accurately, and can complicate treatment.

 What Is an ADHD Person Like?
 How Does ADHD Affect Functioning?

-The ADHD brain has been compared to a Ferrari with Model-T brakes; a sprinter, not a marathoner; a busy intersection with no streetlights; a butterfly, and a television with hundreds of channels… and someone else wielding the remote control.
 Many experts conceptualize ADHD as an executive function disorder affecting a number of cognitive and emotional domains, sometimes categorized as “hot” and “cold” pathways.
-Those domains are the following:

 • Inhibition.
 Inhibition refers to someone’s ability to control one’s automatic responses.
 People with ADHD might have poor internal supervision, causing trouble with impulse control.